jycybersec/SNORT-IDS-IPS/README.md

 ## TCP FIN Scan Rule

+- **Description**: This rule identifies TCP FIN scan attempts, which are used by attackers to probe for open ports on a target system.
+The rule triggers an alert when a TCP packet with the FIN flag set is detected.
+The custom message “TCP FIN Scan Detected” helps in identifying the nature of the alert.

 - **Snort Rule**
   ```snort
     alert tcp any any -> any any (flags:F; msg:"TCP FIN Scan Detected"; classtype:misc-attack; sid:9000050; rev:1;)